nek7u/NowPlaying-Lite/README.md

 ![](./images/choose_app.png)
 **You can fix that by...**
-1. Right-click on the speaker icon.
+1. Right-click on the speaker button.
 2. Select app name from the context menu.

 <p align="right"><a href="#"><img src="./images/misc/arrow_up.svg" width="48" /></a></p>